Microscopic theory of an atomic spin diode: Equations of motion

 The third term in (\ref{eq:intactionqandcl}) is quadratic in quantum components of the spins.
 In order to remove this term, we perform a Hubbard-Stratonovich transformation \cite{Hubbard_PhysRevLett_3_77_1959, Stoof_QuantumFluids}, which exactly cancels this term at the cost of introducing a pair of auxilliary fields $\vec{\xi}_1$ and $\vec{\xi}_2$.
 The partition function of the system becomes

 with the effective action \begin{widetext}

-\end{widetext} where we rewrote the integral over $t'$ as a convolution.
-Eq. (\ref{eq:effaction}) shows us that the fluctuating magnetic fields have a noise spectrum defined by the Keldysh component of the magnetic field, namely
+\end{widetext} where we rewrote the integral over $t'$ as a convolution. \\ One observes from Eq. (\ref{eq:effaction}) that i) the fluctuating magnetic fields have a noise spectrum defined by the Keldysh component of the magnetic field, namely